pedroac/nonce4php/README.md

 `sh scripts/generate-docs.sh`

-If generated documentation should be inside the folder `docs`.
+The generated documentation should be inside the folder `docs`.

 ## Versioning